Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 #### Data backup and digitisation

-Plan to digitise your data and notes as soon as possible in the field as a form of backup but also to make it easier to check your data collection.
+Scan, photograph or type-up your hand-collected data and notes as soon as possible in the field as a form of backup but also to make it easier to check your data collection.

 If using a spreadsheet into which your hand-recorded notes will be copied, prepare the file template in advance and have a test-run of data collection and digitising of data.
 Where possible and appropriate, use drop-down lists of specified terms within your spreadsheet ([example for Excel](https://www.excelefficiency.com/create-drop-down-lists-in-excel/)) to keep data entry consistent.
 This will allow quick data validation and save a lot of time cleaning data.
 As when collecting data from an instrument, early digitisation also offers the opportunity to produce some quick visualisations or numerical checks of data.

 If you will not be able to use a laptop in the field perhaps due to lack of electricity supply, then consider other methods.
 This could be taking a camera and carefully photographing your notes and data.
-Photographs of hand-written notes (or scans once you get back to your institution) are very useful in case you happen to mis-transcribe some information and need to go back to them, as well as being a vital backup.
+Photographs of hand-written notes (or scans once you get back to your institution) are very useful in case you happen to mistranscribe some information and need to go back to them, as well as being a vital backup.

 See the section above about [planning data storage](#how-much-data-are-you-planning-to-collect) to ensure you are prepared.